sonovice/liquidGL/README.md

 <script src="/scripts/liquidGL.js" defer></script>
 ```

-> `html2canvas` provides the high-resolution snapshot of the page background that LiquidGL refracts.
+> `html2canvas` provides the high-resolution snapshot of the page background that liquidGL refracts.
 The library will throw if either dependency is missing.

 ---